 contribute to the food chain!
 The summer is short in Quebec, and our parks and natural areas are beautiful – hence the need to find ways of taking advantage of it!

-are some differences between these various insects.
-You’ve probably already
+First of all, there are some differences between these various insects.
+You’ve probably already encountered mosquitoes.

 Blackflies are not the same as houseflies – they’re much smaller, and they bite!

 Horse flies and deer flies are bigger and definitely more annoying than house flies.

 In general, in cities, there aren’t many blackflies, horse flies or deer flies, and there are usually only « reasonable » quantities of mosquitoes.
 Amounts of biting insects vary widely depending on the region.
 The further north, the more insect life, in general.
 There can be a lot of mosquitoes near wetlands and streams, even in cities.

 Some times of the year are worse than others.
 June is usually the most intense, depending on where you are.
 If you want to go camping for the first time in Quebec, let’s say in the Laurentians, I’d recommend aiming for the month of August.
 Since it’s still nice out, yet evenings